Worship Service Sundays at 10:30 am

 Emmanuel Church is a vibrant and dynamic community with all generations represented.
 There are people ‘coming and going’ all the time, with some people just visiting once, while others attend services for a while, and still others make Emmanuel their home-church.

-Ensuring that everyone is ‘looked after’, nurtured and cared for, and ‘spurred on toward love and good deeds’ (Heb 10:24) has proven to be a challenge.
-Though the Elders have tried hard to keep up with their assigned ‘Elders’ Districts’, they are convinced there is a more effective way to ensure all are cared for.
+Ensuring that everyone is ‘looked after’, nurtured and cared for, and ‘spurred on toward love and good deeds’ (Heb 10:24) has proven to be a challenge, even before the COVID Pandemic!
 We believe that the following principles and applications will go a long way to ensure a healthy level of care for all.

 Everyone Is Called to Care (Gal 6:2)